Versatile Video Coding: Licensing

 To reduce the risk of the problems seen when licensing HEVC implementations, for VVC a new group called the Media Coding Industry Forum (MC-IF) was founded.
 However, MC-IF had no power over the standardization process, which was based on technical merit as determined by consensus decisions of JVET.

 Four companies were initially vying to be patent pool administrators for VVC, in a situation similar to the previous AVC and HEVC codecs.
-Two companies were later reported to be forming pools: Access Advance and MPEG LA.
+Two companies later formed patent pools: Access Advance and MPEG LA (now known as Via-LA).

-Access Advance has already published the amount of the required license fee.
+Access Advance published their licensing fee in April 2021.
+Via-LA published their licensing fee in January 2022.

+Companies known not to be a part of the Access Advance or Via-LA patent pools as of May 2025 are: Apple, Canon, Ericsson, Fraunhofer, Google, Huawei, Intel, Interdigital, LG, Maxell, Microsoft, Nokia, Oppo, Qualcomm, Samsung, Sharp and Sony.
+Access Advance promotes a standalone VVC licensing program under the name of VVC Advance, while Via-LA is promoting a combined HEVC/VVC licensing program; until April 2024, Via-LA was licensing VVC standalone.